fffonion/lua-resty-openssl/README.md

 ## resty.openssl.provider

 Module to interact with providers.
-This module only work on OpenSSL >= 3.0.0.
+This module works only on OpenSSL 3.0 or later.

 [Back to TOC](#table-of-contents)